BardicDefense/purple-hack/README.md

 Make a note on your sheet which slots belong to which containers you have (backpack, sacks, etc.).
 Small sacks require one hand to carry, large sacks require two hands.

+## The Gygax Pack
+For 106sp, you can buy the standard equipment recommended by Gary Gygax: a backpack, a dagger, 50’ of rope, a 10’ pole, 12 iron spikes, a small sack, a wineskin filled with wine, a lantern, three flasks of oil, a vial of holy water, and 3 days of iron rations.

 ## Note Your Movement Speed

 The first number is your exploration speed, the second is your speed in combat.